keenanpayne/keenanpayne.com/posts/scrolling.md

 ---
-permalink: '/scrolling/'
+permalink: "/scrolling/"
 title: "Don't alter scrolling mechanics by scroll-jacking"
 meta:
-  description: 'Thoughts on how important scrolling is for navigating our devices and what can go wrong when we try to change the mechanics by scroll-jacking.'
+  description: "Thoughts on how important scrolling is for navigating our devices and what can go wrong when we try to change the mechanics by scroll-jacking."
-  image: '/images/posts/android-iphone/macbook-iphone-watch-stack.jpg'
+  image: "/images/posts/android-iphone/macbook-iphone-watch-stack.jpg"
-  image_alt: 'iPhone and Apple Watch stacked on top of Macbook Air'
+  image_alt: "iPhone and Apple Watch stacked on top of Macbook Air"
-lede: 'Thoughts on how important scrolling is for navigating our devices and what can go wrong when we try to change such mechanics through scroll-jacking.'
+lede: "Thoughts on how important scrolling is for navigating our devices and what can go wrong when we try to change such mechanics through scroll-jacking."
-cover: '/images/posts/android-iphone/macbook-iphone-watch-stack.jpg'
+cover: "/images/posts/android-iphone/macbook-iphone-watch-stack.jpg"
 type: Article
 date: 2022-03-09
 tags: